 Ever since you learned about bees in your early years, you’ve heard that bees carry pollen from one flower to another, but did you know that these insects alone are responsible for pollinating about 85 percent of food crops?

 When you think about bees, you think about honey.
-That’s because bees are the only insects that produce a type of food consumed by humans.
+That’s because honeybees are the only insects that produce a type of food consumed by humans.
 Honey is very well known for its amazing taste and health benefits, as it’s a product of nature made without any chemicals.

 Honey is a really healthy alternative compared to sugar or other types of sweet syrups that have flooded the market over the past years.
 It can be drizzled over pancakes, used to sweeten tea, and even great for some dessert recipes.
 It is also a superfood that has been used for medicinal purposes, and let’s not forget that it plays a huge role in the cosmetics and skincare industry as well.

 Bees are responsible for plant reproduction for a variety of different species, as they place a huge role in the life cycle of flowers and plants.
 Scientific evidence suggests that there are certain bees that have reached an evolution point where they pollinate one type of plant alone and coexist with it.